predictive-technology-laboratory/sensus/DocFX/articles/push-notifications.md

 1. Add Firebase iOS project.
 Download the `GoogleServices-Info.plist` file that is created and replace the existing one within the Sensus.iOS project.
+1. Secure the API KEY listed in the `GoogleServices-Info.plist` file, making it specific to your iOS bundle ID and permitting FCM.
 1. Project settings -> Service accounts -> Generate new private key (keep safe).
 1. pip install --upgrade google-api-python-client (should be at least version 4.1.3).